Agnar22/Kundestyrt2020-NAV-DIPS/README.md

 A _QuestionnaireResponse_ that is saved without being completed will have `status: "in-progress"` whereas a _QuestionnaireResponse_ that is sent to NAV will have `status: "completed"` as attributes.

-## Information flow:
+## Information flow
 The general flow of information after the SMART client has been authorized is depicted in the sequence diagram below.

 ![](images/Sequence_diagram.png)

-When a doctor opens a docuemnt a request is sent to the FHIR API for patient information and existing _QuestionnaireResponse_.
+When a doctor opens a document, a request is sent to the FHIR API for patient information and existing _QuestionnaireResponse_.
 If an in-progress _QuestionnaireResponse_ exists the fields in the applicaton is prefilled with this information.
 Else only the patient ssn and name is prefilled.

 When a doctor saves or sends the form a _QuestionnaireResponse_ is created or updated in the FHIR server.
 When sending the form a request is also sent to the backend at NAV.
 This request contains the SMART client access token and the identifier to the _QuestionnaireResponse_.
 The backend then uses the access token together with the identifier to get the _QuestionnaireResponse_ from the FHIR API.
 The _QuestionnaireResponse_ is then pushed to the Kafka queue in the NAV cluster.